 In 1836, the inheritance still unresolved, Augustus and John Allen attempted to purchase the town but felt the price was too high.
 They found a suitable plot of land near the junction of Buffalo and White Oak bayous and established Houston, named for Gen. Sam Houston, who had just defeated the Mexicans at nearby San Jacinto.

-A 2,500-mile network of bayous flows through Houston, providing a vital habitat for diverse plant and animal species and a playground for outdoor enthusiasts looking for adventure travel.
-Not only have the numerous waterways helped sustain the Bayou City's environmental well-being, but they also have contributed to the town's economic success.
+A 2,500-mile network of bayous flows through Houston, providing habitat for diverse plant and animal species and a playground for outdoor enthusiasts.
+They also have contributed to the town's economic success.
 The conversion of the winding, marshy Buffalo Bayou into the Houston Ship Channel precipitated rapid industrial growth.
 With cotton reigning as king in Houston at the turn of the 20th century, textile mills the world over received and processed this commodity.
 The timber-, cotton- and cattle-shipping town morphed into a major seaport (despite its location 50 miles inland from the Gulf of Mexico) and one of the energy capitals of the world.

 The 20th century brought the discovery of oil, unleashing the potential of the refining and petrochemical industries.
-With petroleum, Houston became a boomtown, ever growing, ever changing, ever maintaining its Capital of the Sunbelt status.
+With petroleum, Houston became a boomtown.
 In 1940 Houston was ranked as the country's 27th most populous city; by the late 1980s it had soared to 4th.

 Because there are no zoning ordinances, Houston has experienced unrestricted development.
 This has resulted in the city having more than one skyline and being a proving ground for innovative architecture.
 The Astrodome, billed as the “eighth wonder of the world” when it opened in 1965, set a futuristic standard for stadium construction.
 Minute Maid Park and NRG Stadium have ushered in a new generation of sports complexes.